davidatkins9970/ppt/README.md

 # ppt

-I've successfully created a Spring Boot application with a Vue.js interface that can also be loaded as a desktop application using Electron.
+A Spring Boot application with a Vue.js interface that can also be loaded as a desktop application using Electron.
 Here's what was accomplished:

 ## Project Structure
 - **Spring Boot Backend**: Existing application with Maven configuration, using Spring Boot 3.5.7 and Java 21